-Cybersecurity is a critical concern given the ever-growing number of cyber threats posing significant risks to individuals, organizations, and governments~\cite{thakur2015investigation,scala2019risk,ghelani2022cyber}.
-Modern cybersecurity's rapidly evolving and dynamic nature presents significant challenges, as adversaries continuously adapt their tactics to exploit vulnerabilities and evade detection~\cite{li2021comprehensive,aslan2023comprehensive}.
-While traditional approaches such as signature-based detection and rule-based systems, often struggle to keep pace with the ever-changing threat landscape, advancements in AI, particularly LLMs have opened up new avenues for enhancing cybersecurity~\cite{chaudharyai}.
-Efforts have been made to adapt LLMs to the cybersecurity domain.
-On one hand, open-sourced LLLs (e.g., LLaMA~\cite{touvron2023llama,touvron2023llama2}) enabled development of cybersecurity-enhanced domain LLMs like RepairLlama~\cite{silva2024repairllama} and Hackmentor~\cite{hackmentor2023}, tackling unique cybersecurity challenges.
-On the other hand, advanced LLMs like ChatGPT solve complex tasks via prompt engineering, in-context learning, and chains-of-thought, despite lacking cybersecurity-specific training~\cite{mohammed2024chatgpt}.
-These preliminary efforts show LLMs aid cybersecurity tasks with promising results.
+Cybersecurity is a critical issue given the growing number of cyber threats that pose significant risks to individuals, organizations, and governments~\cite{thakur2015investigation,scala2019risk,ghelani2022cyber}.
+The rapid evolution and dynamic nature of cybersecurity pose challenges as adversaries continuously adapt strategies to exploit vulnerabilities and evade detection~\cite{li2021comprehensive,aslan2023comprehensive}.
+While traditional approaches (\emph{e.g.}, signature-based detection, and rule-based systems) often struggle to keep pace with the evolving threat landscape, advancements in AI, particularly LLMs have opened new avenues for enhancing cybersecurity~\cite{ferrag2024generative}.
+On one hand, open-sourced LLMs (\emph{e.g.}, LLaMA~\cite{touvron2023llama,touvron2023llama2}) support the development of cybersecurity-enhanced domain LLMs such as RepairLlama~\cite{silva2024repairllama} and Hackmentor~\cite{hackmentor2023} to address unique cybersecurity challenges.
+On the other hand, advanced LLMs such as ChatGPT solve complex tasks via prompt engineering, in-context learning, and chains-of-thought despite the lack of cybersecurity-specific training~\cite{mohammed2024chatgpt}.
+These preliminary efforts show LLMs can aid cybersecurity tasks with promising results.

-Despite initial efforts of LLMs in cybersecurity, the field faces several challenges~\cite{das2024security,pankajakshan2024mapping}.
+Despite the initial efforts of LLMs in cybersecurity, the field still faces several challenges~\cite{das2024security,pankajakshan2024mapping}.
 First, many studies rely on case studies without comprehensive methodology, raising concerns about scalability and reproducibility.
-Additionally, the research landscape appears fragmented, lacking connectivity among studies and in-depth analysis.
-With the rapidly increasing volume of LLM research in this domain, conducting a systematic overview is critical for steering the field into a new development phase where LLM application is not just experimental but strategically impactful~\cite{dasilva2024survey,motlagh2024large,yigit2024review}.
-Thus, this work aims to conduct an extensive review of domain-specific LLMs tailored for cybersecurity, explore the breadth of LLM applications in this area, and identify emerging challenges, setting a foundation for future developments.
+In addition, the field lacks connectivity and in-depth analysis between studies.
+With the rapid increase in the amount of LLM research in this field, conducting a systematic overview is essential to guide the field into a new stage of development, in which the application of LLM is not just experimental but also has strategic impact~\cite{dasilva2024survey,motlagh2024large,yigit2024review}.
+Therefore, this work aims to conduct an extensive review of domain-specific LLMs tailored for cybersecurity, explore the breadth of LLM applications in this area, and identify emerging challenges to lay the foundation for future studies.